Zephalon/drive_manager/README.md

     sudo crontab -e

-... and run it for example daily at midnight by adding:
+... and run it (for example) daily at midnight by adding:

     0 0 * * * /usr/bin/python /my_path/drive_manager.py

+## file_rename.py

+A Python script that renames video files and moves them to another folder.

+### How To Run

+Similar to the drive manager you should add it to the cronjobs with a fitting interval.